uncbiag/neuro_shooting/docs/source/notes/installation.rst

    git clone https://github.com/ANONYMOUS_GITHUB_ACCOUNT/neuro_shooting.git

-The repository's main folder contains a setup.py file (see `python setup file <https://github.com/kennethreitz/setup.py>`_) for the setup file *mermaid's* is based on and a general explanation of its use.
+The repository's main folder contains a setup.py file (see `python setup file <https://github.com/kennethreitz/setup.py>`_) for the setup file *neuro_shooting's* is based on and a general explanation of its use.
 For development purposes then simply execute

 .. code::

    cd neuro_shooting
    python setup.py develop

-This will install all library links and all missing packages and will allow mermaid imports with the exception of the `torchdiffeq` package which can be installed via
+This will install all library links and all missing packages and will allow neuro_shooting imports with the exception of the `torchdiffeq` package which can be installed via

 .. code::